dport96/ITM352/morea/180.Assignment3/experience-Assignment3.md

 **Warning!** _Do not copy a previous students work_ There are many different requirements for this assignment which are clearly visible.
 Not only are previous assignments different, if you copy one, you will also be copying their problems and possibly outdated packages and use of code (for example, the body-parser middleware is now included in the Express package and does not need to be installed separately).
 If you use code from another source, clearly reference the source and indicate what changes you made to it.
 Do not copy entire files (especially someone else's server.js).

+**Final Warning!** _Do not assume it is easier to work in a group!_  Groups can be a maximum of 3 people.
+But there are significant extra requirements if you are working in a group (see below) and there is an overhead for communication and coordination.

 This assignment involves the following requirements (in addition to all requirements for previous assignments):

 *   **Temporarily storing and displaying a user's information from transactions while logged in:** users should be able to select multiple products and quantities on any product page.
 The selections must be stored in a "cart" where users can later view, add, or delete items from this cart and ultimately "check out" and create an invoice.
 Keep in mind that the cart does not necessarily need exist on its own page.
 For example, you may have a "conceptual cart" whose information is used to fill out the user-selected quantities on each product page as the pages are visited.